This is a tutorial to learn how to adjust the shutter speed of a camera

 Fast speed = less light ===================> Slow speed = more light

-Generally, it is expressed in seconds and fraction of seconds (example 1/500th of a sec) So, between two scale values, twice as much light enters your camera.
-On today’s reflex, you can set time from 30th to 1/8000th of a second.
+Generally, shutter speed is expressed in seconds or in fractions of seconds (example 1/500th of a sec).
+So, between two scale values, twice as much light enters your camera.
+With today’s reflex, you can set time from 1/30th to 1/8000th of a second.

 How to adjust the shutter speed

-In order to adjust the shutter speed, you will need to set your camera in the S or M mode.
-The S mode for “speed” (or TV for shutter speed on Canon cameras) is a semiautomatic mode that allows you to adjust the shutter speed of the camera accordingly by letting the camera automatically make all other adjustments.
+In order to adjust the shutter speed, you will need to set your camera to the S or M mode.
+The S mode for “speed” (or TV for shutter speed on Canon cameras) is a semiautomatic mode that allows you to adjust the speed of the camera by letting the camera automatically make all other adjustments.

-And the M-Mode for “manual” will allow you to adjust all the settings of your camera, such as Shutter speed, aperture and ISO value.
-Setting the speed, as a result, will have two effects on a photograph:
+The M mode for “manual” will allow you to adjust all the settings of your camera, such as shutter speed, aperture, and ISO value.
+As a result of this, setting the speed will have two effects on a photograph:

-Now you know how to adjust the speed of camera, so your photographs will never be blurred anymore!
+Now you know how to adjust the speed of your camera, so your photographs will never be blurred again!

 The Sport mode on your camera – what you need to know

-When you are in the Sport mode, the fastest possible speed will always be taken into account depending on the lighting you are shooting in.
+When your camera is in Sport mode, the fastest possible speed will always be taken into account depending on the lighting you are shooting in.

-So now you know how to adjust the speed of the camera.
+Now you know how to adjust the speed of your camera.

 Please give us your opinion, and also share your experience in the comments.

-And if you think the “Shutter speed” article helped you, share it!
+If you think that this “Shutter speed” article has helped you, then share it!